 The harm is the same type of harm we do when we do not fairly represent the full truth about someone who is so material to our lives.
 We create an unfair accounting of that person that misleads others.
 If we do this in a human context then we leave people feeling like they are knowledgeable about someone when they do not know that full person in a complete and fair way.
 So how dare we, the Church of God, paint this fuzzy and incomplete picture to those who walk through our doors.
 To reach such incomplete and lazy conclusions about the very God we serve seems to me inherently weighty and indeed serious.
 To then build a church and style of worship and engagement around an emphasis on the second person in the Godhead with the subtext being “Boy are we glad it is not just God the Father we serve” is indeed doing violence to a proper and full image of the loving and just and compassionate God whom we serve.
 If you fail to see a full convergence between God as revealed in the Old Testament and Jesus as He walked amongst us and His Spirit as he convicts and comforts us, then something has gone seriously awry with our theology.

 Before you protest, I am not at all arguing that Jesus should not be seen as the key to unlock a better understanding of the full mysteries of God the Father.
 I am also not arguing that Jesus was not the object to which much of the Old Testament was pointing.
-These things as they are seem perfectly true to me.
-What I am arguing is that this same Jesus is “Just Like His Father” and not to be seen as God 2.0 or a “nicer better” version.
+What I am arguing is that this same Jesus is “Just Like His Father” and not to be seen as God 2.0 or a “nicer and better” version.
 This is a toxic and untruthful fancy that a full reading of the Scriptures will not allow.

 How can otherwise well-informed Pastor-Teachers miss what is as clear as the nose on your face (if you immerse yourself in the Scripture)?
-Is this mental laziness or has it become convenient and helpful to these Pastors who want to embrace a Jesus who is somehow hipper and cooler and “good” with their culture of effortless Christianity?
+Is this mental laziness or has it become convenient and even helpful to these Pastors who want to embrace a Jesus who is somehow hipper, cooler and “good” with their culture of effortless Christianity?

-I urge these Pastors-Teachers to look again deeper into this and to be very careful to make sure they leave their congregations understanding this – that this same Jesus is just like His Father in all ways – and we do Him great violence to pedal some other Jesus – who is in fact no Jesus at all.
+I urge these Pastors-Teachers to look deeper into this and to be very careful to make sure they leave their congregations understanding this – that this same Jesus is just like His Father in all ways.
+Period.